Select your shipping location to see your price and delivery times

 3. Durability

-Ash wood is known for being very strong and highly elastic.
-These characteristics make it especially well-suited for furniture and applications subject to mechanical stress.
-With proper care, ash wood remains stable and beautiful for many years.
+Ash wood is highly resilient and possesses exceptional elasticity.
+These properties make it particularly well suited for furniture and applications subject to mechanical stress.
+With proper care, ash remains stable and attractive for many years.

 4. Reusability